zainahmed1713/zainahmed1713/README.md

 ### Hi there 👋
 This is Zain Ahmed from Lahore, Pakistan.
-I'm a Tech Savvy who loves to explore the unending world of technology.
-I'm currently in my 5th semester pursuing Bachelors in Information Technology from Bahria University.
+A Tech Savvy who loves to explore the unending world of Technology with a Passion to learn and adapt to latest Trends and Technologies.
+Having a keen interest in Web Development, Currently, I'm learning Frontend side of things with a dedication to go Full-Stack in near future.

 - 🌱 I’m currently learning ```Frontend Web Development```
 - 👯 I’m looking to collaborate on ```Frontend Web Projects```